bazelbuild/rules_python/gazelle/README.md

 )
 ```

-It is recommended, though not necesasry, to include the `.py` extension in
+It is recommended, though not necessary, to include the `.py` extension in
 the `glob`s: `foo*.py,?at.py`.